-Chelverton UK Dividend Trust plc: Holdings In Company
+Chelverton UK Dividend Trust plc: Holdings in Company

-Chelverton UK Dividend Trust plc (SDVP) Chelverton UK Dividend Trust plc: Holdings In Company 14-Apr-2020 / 18:51 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Chelverton UK Dividend Trust plc (SDVP) Chelverton UK Dividend Trust plc: Holdings in Company 16-Apr-2020 / 10:20 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 TR-1: Standard form for notification of major holdings NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i+ 1a.
-Identity of the issuer Netcall Plc or the underlying issuer of existing shares to which voting rights are attachedii: 1b.
+Identity of the issuer Eurocell Plc or the underlying issuer of existing shares to which voting rights are attachedii: 1b.
 Please indicate if the issuer is a non-UK issuer (please mark with an "X" if appropriate) Non-UK issuer 2.
-Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights X An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify)iii: 3.
+Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights X Other (please specify)iii: 3.
 Details of person subject to the notification obligationiv Name Chelverton Asset Management Limited / MI Chelverton UK Equity Growth Fund City and country of Bath, UK registered office (if applicable) 4.
-Full name of shareholder(s) (if different from 3.)v Name Northern Trust Crest ID: CI01 - Member ID: CYJ01 City and country of - registered office (if applicable) 5.
+Full name of shareholder(s) (if different from 3.)v Name Northern Trust Crest ID: CI01 - Member ID: CYJ01 Northern Trust Crest ID: CI01 - Member ID: CVZ01 City and country of - registered office (if applicable) 5.
 Date on which the 09/04/2020 threshold was crossed or reachedvi: 6.
 Date on which issuer 10/04/2020 notified (DD/MM/YYYY): 7.
 Total positions of person(s) subject to the notification obligation % of % of voting Total of Total number of voting rights through both in voting rights of rights financial % (8.A + issuervii attache instruments 8.B) d to (total of 8.B 1 shares + 8.B 2) (total of 8.
-A) Resulting 4.97% - 4.97% 143,638,911 situation on the date on which threshold was crossed or reached Position of 5.69% - 5.69% previous notificatio n (if applicable) 8.
+A) Resulting 4.69% - 4.69% 110,366,393 situation on the date on which threshold was crossed or reached Position of 5.16% - 5.16% previous notificatio n (if applicable) 8.
 Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii A: Voting rights attached to shares Class/type Number of voting rightsix % of voting of rights shares ISIN code (if possible) Direct Indirect Direct Indirect (Art 9 of (Art 10 of (Art 9 of (Art 10 Directive Directive Directive of 2004/109/EC) 2004/109/EC) 2004/109/EC) Directiv (DTR5.1) (DTR5.2.1) (DTR5.1) e 2004/109 /EC) (DTR5.2.
-1) Ordinary 7,142,500 - 4.97% - Shares of 5p each GB00000605 32 SUBTOTAL 7,142,500 4.97% 8.
+1) Ordinary 5,179,900 - 4.69% - Shares of 0.1p each GB00BVV2KN 49 SUBTOTAL 5,179,900 4.69% 8.
 A B 1: Financial Instruments according to Art.
 13(1)(a) of Directive 2004/109/EC (DTR5.3.1.1 (a)) Type of Expiration Exercise/ Number of voting % financial datex Conversion rights that may be of instrument Periodxi acquired if the vo instrument is ti ng ri gh exercised/converted. ts SUBTOTAL 8.
 B 1 B 2: Financial Instruments with similar economic effect according to Art.
 13(1)(b) of Directive 2004/109/EC (DTR5.3.1.1 (b)) Type Expiration Exercise/ Physical or cash Number % of datex Conversion of of finan Period xi voting vo cial rights ti instr settlementxii ng ument ri gh ts SUBTOTAL 8.B.2 9.
-Information in relation to the person subject to the notification obligation (please mark the applicable box with an "X") Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuerxiii Full chain of controlled undertakings through X which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please add additional rows as necessary) Namexv % of voting % of Total of both if it equals or rights if voting is higher than the notifiable it equals rights threshold or is through higher than financia the l notifiable instrume threshold nts if it equals or is higher than the notifiab le threshol d David, Mary, Thomas and Harry Horner Chelverton Asset Management Holdings Limited Chelverton 4.97% 4.97% Asset Management Limited 10.
+Information in relation to the person subject to the notification obligation (please mark the applicable box with an "X") Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuerxiii Full chain of controlled undertakings through X which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please add additional rows as necessary) Namexv % of voting % of Total of both if it equals or rights if voting is higher than the notifiable it equals rights threshold or is through higher than financia the l notifiable instrume threshold nts if it equals or is higher than the notifiab le threshol d David, Mary, Thomas and Harry Horner Chelverton Asset Management Holdings Limited Chelverton 4.69% 4.69% Asset Management Limited 10.
 In case of proxy voting, please identify: Name of the proxy holder The number and % of voting rights held The date until which the voting rights will be held 11.
-Additional informationxvi Place of completion Chelmsford Date of completion 10/04/2020 ISIN: GB0006615826, GB00BZ7MQD81 Category Code: HOL TIDM: SDVP LEI Code: 213800DAF47EJ2HT4P78 OAM Categories: 2.3.
-Major shareholding notifications Sequence No.: 58199 EQS News ID: 1021571 End of Announcement EQS News Service
+Additional informationxvi Place of completion Chelmsford Date of completion 10/04/2020 ISIN: GB0006615826, GB00BZ7MQD81 Category Code: HOL TIDM: SDVP LEI Code: 213800DAF47EJ2HT4P78 Sequence No.: 58545 EQS News ID: 1022859 End of Announcement EQS News Service

 (END) Dow Jones Newswires